JasonYang36/tdmms_DL/README.md

+# CS534 Final Project

+## Authors
+Michael Yen and Jason Yang

+## Acknowledgements
+This is part of a final project for CS534 at Rutgers University.

 # Mask R-CNN for 2D Materials Detection
 This repository provides information for utilizing Deep-learning based image segmentation algorithms for detecting atomically thin two-dimensional materials in the optical microscopy images.
 The related publications are: